afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - Input: read the value of a single bit (this is, the state of a single button)
 - Clock (CLK): a pulse at this pin will move to the next bit, this is, the state of the next button.

-Typical shift registers stores 8 bits, but they may be chained together to achieve any number of bits.
+Typical shift registers stores 8 bits, but they may be chained together to achieve almost any number of bits.
 This is an electrical circuit for two shift registers, 4 bits each one:

 ![PISO shift registers](./pictures/PISO.png)

 Note that pull resistors are needed for each button, which is unpractical.
 It will require extra space at the PCB, too.
 In this sense, shift registers offer no advantage over analog multiplexers.
 However, this is the best choice when you are very very short of GPIO pins.

 [Test this circuit at Falstad.com](https://falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKDD0JG207Ty8L8+IPGGIAWEJOzRsUNhxFVhzFCGGiJUrrPkB3LpEkpxVbr3zyATuHGTx-QpLAp+VMPBYBnW-f5i1Bmw1dxAAMwBDABsvOhYDMDspfySwDE5IePB07M40zgdrXOSQYjzXKGQ4b2LClBMQIJDKyJi4m2E6vH8K908DTqFLfKKTKkLg916qzJ9B9QROJsqqVtiasZLXfmXQtbiE4kDg9QbdrPrJZZRFxpPMgdvr7ruQrIDX0qX7lgBzECc4AqgLAhCo4JYACUvp9CrtKqYdHJwVBoAgWABZChg9SIsFCRHKNHvCz8PDKSwPJS49ycSb6Lg8GnqDBqelU0FcNAstnczIAGR5XLMTPZLWisSRDPJQs52AQbwM5iFmDZCoZcvVqq46oFQvlbNFuvA4QldClmQAHgD2CzHBgIK4IMZJABJAB2AAcAK4AFxY1rBdMg5BIZg82gaAFF3b6rBEACYRANcDBmBqUaSYSOSfkAe0TAB0vAxiwBjCJWX7J608fjy-gIbD1wjO3EgABydEtvuLpa8AGUAJa-b1DuixuL-TkqXiE+T-MpA-hL0EozL-bbL9QvNcrP7C7f0vcQgaIuqIkZU8RLwo3vI5DcUHIuRsvnEQ-4IVIVb-OD8LjqaivkB4AAdecInFu5wGAgLifH+nzXjKyxwccipSJBagOFQ5w+PeJSIfCED7DU4iAoUaFIeKbQsDYBGUS+0weNUBjkX4Uggo+dGcRxiEgX01T4Scd4ofcNHrPRIn1uqAkzFk4gnCMinYW4ClwCUpjuNx+EaXeWGVCRZo8VpJTHsxnhAA)

+Actual implementation in this project uses negative logic and pull-up resistors.

 ## Summary of input hardware